top of page

 That might look like:

-• noticing what drains you — and what steadies you
+• noticing what leaves you drained — and what helps you feel steadier

 🗒️ A Gentle Reminder